anthonyagresta/goibne/README.md

 *For it to work, set the game client's UI skin to "Electric Gray (Opaque)".*

+Note: It's probably obvious, but using this script is probably against the Nexon TOS.
+Use it at your own risk.

 ### Usage:
  * Requires a relatively recent copy of [AutoHotKey](http://www.autohotkey.com/)
  * Compile `Goibne.ahk` to a standalone EXE, and run the resulting `Goibne.exe` as admin.